poolski/puppet-beats/README.md

   }
 }
 ```

+The reason for the weird duplication for the outputs block is that it's the only way I could ensure that Hiera would correctly deep merge outputs.

 The ES output *should* work, but I've not tested it yet.
 Some digging around inside the module will be necessary to make bits work.